Yahlunna/Yahlunna/README.md

 ![image](https://media.tenor.com/Kqz1XRkrblEAAAAM/bunny-bunny202.gif)

-I'm a rabbit, plus a hobbyist gamedev, tech artist and mod maker during my free time.
+I'm a rabbit, plus a hobbyist gamedev and mod maker during my free time.

 This is a non professional account.
 Every repo you can find in my profile is free to clone/duplicate/use/copy/whatever and falls under `The Unlicense` by default unless stated otherwise in the repository.